icebob/moleculer-java-site/src/caching.md

 The best practice to clear cache entries among multiple service instances is that use broadcast events.
 This solution is only required when using local caches.
-It is enough to delete shared (eg. Redis) caches with one `clean` command, because the data is stored on a central server.
+It is enough to delete shared (eg. Redis) caches with one "clean" command, because the data is stored on a central server.
 When using local caches, each node store a *local copy* of the cached data.